Cousin Capers and the Klan

 Within seconds, the beams were positioned to resemble a Christian cross, and soaked with the flammable fluid – all five gallons.
 With the ignition from a match, the night sky lit up like a stadium preparing for a Friday night football game.
 THE KLAN HAD RETURNED TO BEAVERDALE !

 To the astonishment of all you readers, this was one time in many that I actually thought ahead – how were we going to get off that black mountain of coal in the dark, without killing ourselves while running full speed downhill?
-No need to agonize about that - the iridescence from the cross was light aplenty.
+No need to agonize about that - the iridescence from the burning timbers was light aplenty.
 And our worries quickly turned to being seen rather than to see.

 You may think this incident exemplified divine enlightenment, but we had no time to think about that.
 Before we knew it, we were off the boney pile and in the car, cruising the streets and admiring our pyrotechnics.